There is no specific legislation for surrogacy in Ireland. It is not legal or illegal.

 Typically, agencies’ thorough packages include the following:

 Our center is a pioneer in the field of fertility treatments.
-We have launched several surrogacy programs in Colombia.
+We have launched several surrogacy programs in Ireland.
 Our doctors are the best in the world, and we offer treatments like IVF, ICSI, gamete donation, PGS, and surrogacy at very low costs.

 Therefore, to conclude, for intended parents, the surrogacy process is complicated by Irish legal regulations.
 Since surrogate motherhood is being practiced in Ireland, proponents of surrogacy there are adamant that the necessary legislation be passed as soon as possible.
 According to experts, legalizing these reproductive practices and related regulations would lower the likelihood of illegal schemes and shield infants born to surrogates and their biological parents from ambiguous legal situations.